East Cornwall · PL15 · Cornwall Council East

 Why Launceston is its own job.

-Conservation Area is extensive, covering the medieval walled town, the castle approach and the southern Conservation Area at Newport.
+Around Launceston (PL15), conservation Area is extensive, covering the medieval walled town, the castle approach and the southern Conservation Area at Newport.
 Listed buildings are common; significant edge-of-town development pressure on the A30.
 For renovation specifically, parts of Launceston sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Launceston project as a PL15-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Launceston properly up front saves more time than any drawing tool ever will.
+Most of our renovation work in Launceston lands on medieval and Georgian townhouses, with detailing that has to nod to the wider East Cornwall streetscape.

 Planning note